More About Ruby Jewellery

 Rubies are also incredibly hard, meaning they are perfect for use in all types of jewellery as the red colour also creates a gorgeous warm look that suits either yellow or white metals.
 Rubies are just below diamond on the Mohs scale of hardness and are only just softer than sapphires, meaning they can withstand daily wear.

 Rubies are the birthstone for the month of July, as well as being the traditional gift for 15th and 40th wedding anniversaries.
-At TJC you'll find a gorgeous range of ruby jewellery at great prices, giving you the perfect excuse to splash out on the perfect pair of Ruby Earrings, a Burmese Ruby ring, bracelet or any other stunning jewellery pieces you just can’t live without.
+At TJC you'll find a gorgeous range of ruby jewellery at great prices, giving you the perfect excuse to splash out on the ideal pair of Ruby Earrings, a Burmese Ruby Ring, bracelet or any other stunning jewellery pieces you just can't live without.